Overview of MCollective Topics

 Actions and Plugins

-PE’s orchestration is built around the idea of predefined actions — it is essentially a highly parallel remote procedure call (RPC) system.
+PE’s MCollective is built around the idea of predefined actions — it is essentially a highly parallel remote procedure call (RPC) system.

 Actions are distributed in MCollective agent plugins, which are bundles of several related actions.

-- Many plugins are available by default; see Built-In Orchestration Actions.
+- Many plugins are available by default; see Built-In Actions.

-- You can extend the orchestration engine by downloading or writing new plugins and adding them to the engine with Puppet.
+- You can extend MCollective by downloading or writing new plugins and adding them to the engine with Puppet.

 Invoking Actions and Filtering Nodes

-The core concept of PE’s orchestration is invoking actions, in parallel, on a select group of nodes.
+The core concept of PE’s MCollective engine is invoking actions, in parallel, on a select group of nodes.

 Typically you choose some nodes to operate on (usually with a filter that describes the desired fact values or Puppet classes), and specify an action and its arguments.
-The orchestration engine then runs that action on the chosen nodes, and displays any data collected during the run.
+MCollective then runs that action on the chosen nodes, and displays any data collected during the run.

-Puppet Enterprise can invoke orchestration actions on the command line
+In PE, you can invoke MCollective actions from the command line

 Special Interfaces: Puppet Runs and Resources

-pe-activemqservice (which runs on the Puppet master server) routes all orchestration-related messages.
+pe-activemqservice (which runs on the Puppet master server) routes all MCollective-related messages.

 pe-mcollectiveservice (which runs on every agent node) listens for authorized commands and invokes actions in response.
 It relies on the available agent plugins for its set of possible actions.